Table Of Contents

 2. Memory size is configurable

-You can set the maximum size of the memory and the maximum execution time for each Lambda function.
+You can set the maximum memory size and execution time for each Lambda function.
 Your function automatically gets more CPU power the more memory you provide.

 3. Decide between X86 and Arm-based CPUs